adrfer/sublime-themes/README.md

 To install customized themes:

 1. Open **Sublime Text**, go to **Preferences**, and then **Browse Packages...**
-2. Download the custom theme, unzip it, and rename the its folder to **Theme - XXX**
+2. Download the custom theme, unzip it, and rename the its folder to **Theme - Pulsar**
 3. Copy the theme folder into to the **User** folder
 4. Open/restart **Sublime Text** and activate it